-- Chapter Meetings: In the tab called WSFN Chapters you’ll see that many of our chapters have regularly scheduled meetings that men can attend.
+- Chapter Meetings: In the tab called WSFN Chapters you’ll see that some of our chapters have regularly scheduled meetings that men can attend.
 These meetings are not therapy but those attending often call them therapeutic.
-Generally there is not a topic but rather an opportunity for the individuals attending to talk about whatever is important to them at that time.
+There may be a meeting topic but generally the meetings are an opportunity for the men attending to talk about whatever is important to them at that time.
 Examples are something personal about themselves, the relationship with their significant other, some behavior or change with their child, or a question or resource being sought.
 The possibilities are many.
 And, it’s not a requirement to say something; some men come just to listen.
 The other men in the meeting often can offer advice, experience or resources that are helpful.
 You’ll also notice that some of our chapters don’t have scheduled meetings.
 In those cases contact information is listed for a dad who is available to offer information and support to men in the area.
 Should there be enough men in the area who are interested, a group can be formed.

 - Personalized Assistance Finding Information: Besides getting information and resources from other dads in meetings or from friendships developed out of the meetings, dads can contact the Fathers Network manager who can provide information or do research on a topic or question.

 - Advocacy: We actively seek opportunities to promote the interests and needs of the fathers, families and children we work with relative to issues such as inclusion, legislation and information to the larger community.
 As part of this work, we train men to tell their story, advocate for change, and work with organizations to promote the idea of equal access to the community for everyone.